Q: What is an "impacted major" and how does this affect my chances of admission?

 Some campuses, like Sonoma State, identify the impacted majors and specific admissions requirements for those majors.
 San Jose State has provided minimum index scores for each major, including Undeclared.
 San Diego State lists an average admitted GPA and test scores.

-If you are not admitted directly to the Nursing program as a freshman applicant, you must submit an application to the department after you have enrolled.
-You will need to satisfy GPA and other requirements to gain admission to the Nursing program at your CSU campus.
+Most CSU campuses do not offer direct admission to freshman applicants.
+You must submit an application to the department after you have enrolled and satisfied GPA and other requirements to gain admission to the Nursing program at your CSU campus.